danismailov/danismailov.github.io/content/posts/teaching-learning-machines-football-pt2.md

 - Knowing how much a player's performance varies, through the use of statistical measures such as ***mean*** and ***standard deviation***, is also helpful to get an indication of consistency.

-- Lastly, while individual performance is important, it's helpful context to know how their team has also prformed, in terms of clean sheets, goals scored, and goals conceded.
+- Lastly, while individual performance is important, it's helpful context to know how their team has also performed, in terms of clean sheets, goals scored, and goals conceded.
 This also probably has a psychological impact on individual performance.

 ### *How do we know how useful each stat actually is for prediction?*